JellyRollJunior/leet-code-journal/README.md

 Array
 * 88 - Merge Sorted Arrays
     * Pretty neat question.
 Go from the back vs the front sometimes can be useful nomesayin
+    * Clean version is very different from messy version.
+Good code optimization + clean code practice

 Blind 75 Tracker